 Can Type 2 Diabetes be Prevented?

 If you are at risk for type 2 diabetes, you can take steps to prevent developing the disease.
-They key lies in a healthy diet, maintaining a healthy weight, and exercise.
+The key lies in a healthy diet, maintaining a healthy weight, and exercising.
 If you have been diagnosed with prediabetes, it does not automatically mean you will develop diabetes, and diet and lifestyle changes can help prevent it.

 What Are Complications of Type 2 Diabetes?